nataz77/awesome-k8s/README.md

 - [OpenSLO](https://github.com/OpenSLO/OpenSLO) OpenSLO specification for k8s
 - [SigNoz](https://github.com/SigNoz/signoz) helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc.

-## Security
+## Security and Compliance
 - [Falco](https://falco.org/) is an open source runtime security tool that parses Linux system calls from the kernel at runtime, and asserts the stream against a powerful rules engine.
 It can be used for Kubernetes runtime security.
 - [CloudSploit](https://github.com/aquasecurity/cloudsploit) by Aqua is an open-source project designed to allow detection of security risks in cloud infrastructure accounts, including: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI), and GitHub.
 These scripts are designed to return a series of potential misconfigurations and security risks.
 - [kube-hunter](https://github.com/aquasecurity/kube-hunter) is a tool that hunts for security weaknesses in Kubernetes clusters.
 The tool was developed to increase awareness and visibility for security issues in Kubernetes environments.
 - [kube-bench](https://github.com/aquasecurity/kube-bench) is an application that checks whether Kubernetes is deployed securely by running the checks documented in the CIS Kubernetes Benchmark.
 - [Popeye](https://github.com/derailed/popeye) is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
 It sanitizes your cluster based on what's deployed and not what's sitting on disk.
+- [Kubesec](https://github.com/controlplaneio/kubesec) Security risk analysis for Kubernetes resources

 ## CI/CD
 - [Tekton](https://tekton.dev/) is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.